BoilerMake/podpod/README.md

 * Copy `config.sample.ini` to `config.ini` and fill in your details.
 Make sure that your API url does **not** have a trailing slash

 Make sure that your Raspberry Pi is connected to the internet, and has a USB Barcode Scanner plugged in.
 Then, execute `sudo python task.py`

+If you want to run this on a desktop or laptop, run the script with the `--stdin` option.

+Use `--help` to view all options.